distribution-explorer/distribution-explorer.github.io/_sources/discrete/poisson.rst.txt

 Parameters
 ----------

-The single parameter is the rate :math:`\lambda` of the arrival of the Poisson process.
+The single parameter is the rate :math:`\lambda` of arrivals of the Poisson process.

 ----